sleepdiary/docs/contribute/pull-request-review-checklist.md

 ### Could any commits be removed and still achieve the goal of the PR?

-It's common for developers to think "I'll just fix this other problem while I'm here".
+It's common for developers to think &ldquo;I'll just fix this other problem while I'm here&rdquo;.
 That's definitely worth doing, but the fix needs to go in a separate PR.

 Reviewers basically have two choices when they've finished their review - either they accept a PR or they reject it.
 Combining two unrelated jobs in a single PR means they might have to reject both halves because of a problem that only affects one of them.